 There are three stages of freeze protection.
 The first stage modulates the heating valve to maintain a safe SAT.
 The second stage eliminates outdoor air ventilation in case heating is not available for whatever reason.
 The third stage shuts down the unit and activates coil valves and pumps to circulate water in case the second stage does not work (e.g., stuck economizer damper).

-If the supply air temperature drops below 4°C (40°F) for 5 minutes, send two (or more, as required to ensure that heating plant is active) heating hot-water plant requests, override the outdoor air damper to the minimum position, and modulate the heating coil to maintain a supply air temperature of at least 6°C (42°F).
-Disable this function when supply air temperature rises above 7°C (45°F) for 5 minutes.
+If the supply air temperature drops below [UNITS [4°C] [40°F]] for 5 minutes, send two (or more, as required to ensure that heating plant is active) heating hot-water plant requests, override the outdoor air damper to the minimum position, and modulate the heating coil to maintain a supply air temperature of at least [UNITS [6°C] [42°F]].
+Disable this function when supply air temperature rises above [UNITS [7°C] [45°F]] for 5 minutes.

 The first stage of freeze protection locks out the economizer.
 Most likely this has already occurred by this time, but this logic provides insurance.

-If the supply air temperature drops below 3°C (38°F) for 5 minutes, fully close both the economizer damper and the minimum outdoor air damper for 1 hour and set a Level 3 alarm noting that minimum ventilation was interrupted.
+If the supply air temperature drops below [UNITS [3°C] [38°F]] for 5 minutes, fully close both the economizer damper and the minimum outdoor air damper for 1 hour and set a Level 3 alarm noting that minimum ventilation was interrupted.
 After 1 hour, the unit shall resume minimum outdoor air ventilation and enter the previous stage of freeze protection (see Section 5.18.11.1).

 A timer is used (rather than an OAT threshold) to exit the second stage of freeze protection because a bad OAT sensor could lock out ventilation indefinitely; whereas a timer should just work and thus avoid problems with the unit becoming stuck in this mode with no ventilation.

-Upon timer expiration, the unit will reenter the previous stage of freeze protection (MinOA ventilation, with heating to maintain SAT of 6°C [42°F]), after which one of three possibilities will occur:
+Upon timer expiration, the unit will reenter the previous stage of freeze protection (MinOA ventilation, with heating to maintain SAT of [UNITS [6°C] [42°F]]), after which one of three possibilities will occur:

-If it is warm enough that the SAT rises above 7°C (45°F) with minimum ventilation, the unit will remain in Stage 1 freeze protection for 5 minutes then resume normal operation.
+If it is warm enough that the SAT rises above [UNITS [7°C] [45°F]] with minimum ventilation, the unit will remain in Stage 1 freeze protection for 5 minutes then resume normal operation.

-If it is cold enough that SAT remains between 3°C (38°F) and 7°C (45°F) with heating and minimum ventilation, the unit will remain in Stage 1 freeze protection indefinitely until outdoor conditions warm up.
+If it is cold enough that SAT remains between [UNITS [3°C] [38°F]] and [UNITS [7°C] [45°F]] with heating and minimum ventilation, the unit will remain in Stage 1 freeze protection indefinitely until outdoor conditions warm up.

-If it is so cold that SAT is less than 3°C (38°F) with minimum ventilation, despite heating, then the unit will revert to Stage 2 freeze protection where it will remain for 1 hour.
+If it is so cold that SAT is less than [UNITS [3°C] [38°F]] with minimum ventilation, despite heating, then the unit will revert to Stage 2 freeze protection where it will remain for 1 hour.
 This process will then repeat.

-Upon signal from the freeze-stat (if installed), or if supply air temperature drops below 3°C (38°F) for 15 minutes or below 1°C (34°F) for 5 minutes, shut down supply and return/relief fan(s), close outdoor air damper, make the minimum cooling-coil valve position 100%, and energize the CHW pump system.
-Send two (or more, as required to ensure that heating plant is active) heating hot-water plant requests, modulate the heating coil to maintain the higher of the supply air temperature or the mixed air temperature at 27°C (80°F), and set a Level 2 alarm indicating the unit is shut down by freeze protection.
+Upon signal from the freeze-stat (if installed), or if supply air temperature drops below [UNITS [3°C] [38°F]] for 15 minutes or below [UNITS [1°C] [34°F]] for 5 minutes, shut down supply and return/relief fan(s), close outdoor air damper, make the minimum cooling-coil valve position 100%, and energize the CHW pump system.
+Send two (or more, as required to ensure that heating plant is active) heating hot-water plant requests, modulate the heating coil to maintain the higher of the supply air temperature or the mixed air temperature at [UNITS [27°C] [80°F]], and set a Level 2 alarm indicating the unit is shut down by freeze protection.

 If a freeze protection shutdown is triggered by a low air temperature sensor reading, it shall remain in effect until it is reset by a software switch from the operator’s workstation.
 (If a freeze stat with a physical reset switch is used instead, there shall be no software reset switch).